algolia/relevance-scoring-tool-v3/README.md

 ## How to setup

 The app is available on [http://relevance-scoring-tool.herokuapp.com/](http://relevance-scoring-tool.herokuapp.com/).

 You can run only one test from this app, feel free to clone this repository and deploy it to Heroku if you need to run multiple tests simultaneously.

-Using the app only requires you to update some environment variables from the [Heroku Dashboard](https://dashboard.heroku.com/apps/relevance-scoring-tool/settings).
-Here's the list:
+Using the app only requires you to update some environment variables either from a `.env` configuration file or directly from the [Heroku Dashboard](https://dashboard.heroku.com/apps/relevance-scoring-tool/settings).

+### Required environment variables

 - `RECORDS_APP_ID`: The Application ID that contains the index to test.
 - `RECORDS_INDEX_NAME`: The Index name that contains the records to test.
 - `RECORDS_SEARCH_API_KEY`: The Search API Key related to the previous App and Index.